 I am quite lucky, as I have 2 fibre optic internet connections in the house for work/redundancy reasons.
-When fibre internet became available on my telephone cabinet I was on it like a shot!
+When fibre internet became available on my telephone cabinet, I was on it like a shot!
 Our house was the second and third lines to be connected to the cabinet.

-Originally I was going to get both lines with BT but an issue with their booking systems left me looking round for an alternative, and I decided to go with Plusnet.
+Originally, I was going to get both lines with BT but an issue with their booking systems left me looking round for an alternative, and I decided to go with Plusnet.
 Here is my review of PlusNet’s unlimited fibre broadband service.

-I had some initial concerns before ordering, because of the amount of deals Plusnet were doing, such as unlimited ADSL for under a fiver a month etc, I was worried that the service would be over provisioned.
+I had some initial concerns before ordering, because of the number of deals Plusnet were doing, such as unlimited ADSL for under a fiver a month etc, I was worried that the service would be over provisioned.
 Researching online seemed to show that most people were happy.

 With the fibre internet provision there are 2 boxes, the modem which is provided by BT and the router provided by Plusnet.
-The engineer install went very smooth and took around half an hour.
+The engineer install went exceptionally smooth and took around half an hour.
 On ADSL I used to get around 8mbits speed and on fibre I get 50-55mbit speed.
 The biggest difference, which is fantastic for me is the upload speed, which at 19mbit is much much faster than my old ADSL connection.

-I have had the service for 18 months now and can say that the service is very reliable, with no slowdowns in the evenings, even after really heavy usage.
-In 18 months I have had 1 line fault and one serious loss of service which lasted a night.
+I have had the service for 18 months now and can say that the service is reliable, with no slowdowns in the evenings, even after heavy usage.
+In 18 months, I have had 1 line fault and one serious loss of service which lasted a night.
 The outage also affected my BT line though.
 Trying to phone Plusnet when I had a problem revealed the biggest criticism that I have and that is the length of time you need to wait to speak to someone.
-I had to wait for over half an hour in a queue before I could talk to someone, although when I got through they were very polite.
+I had to wait for over half an hour in a queue before I could talk to someone, although when I got through, they were very polite.

 Advantages over BT Infinity 2